dumberjs/dumber-gist/development.md

 ## client/src

-The main front-end app, it will boot up a service worker.
+The main front-end app, it will boot up a service worker (see below client-service-worker) for user's SPA project.
 Borrowed many code from [gist-run](https://github.com/gist-run).

 ## client/src-worker